umbraco/UmbracoDocs/Extending/Packages/Uploading-to-Our/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Uploading an Umbraco package to Our" meta.Description: "Information on how to upload your Umbraco package on Our"
+meta.Title: "Uploading an Umbraco package to Our"
+description: "Information on how to upload your Umbraco package on Our"
 ---

 # Uploading to Our